aldus/lib_loremgen/README.md

 *repeat*|How many time to repeat the used blocks?
 Default is 1.

 #### droplet code
-Create a new droplet, name it e.g. "lorem2" and paste the following code into.
+Create a new droplet, name it e.g. "lorem2":

 ```code